cklewar/form3_rest_api_client/README.md

 ```

 ### Fields
-- Protocol defines protocol schema e.g. http or https
+- __protocol__ defines protocol schema e.g. http or https
--	Host defines target IP or DNS name.
+-	__host__ defines target IP or DNS name.
 This is the API server address
--	Port defines targets TCP port number.
+-	__port__ defines targets TCP port number.
 This is the API service listening port

 Client struct implements __Operations__ interface.

 ## Response
-Response is used to return API server body data and according http response code
+Response is used to return API server body data and HTTP response code

 ```go
 // Response is used to return API server body data and according http response code